PinkuChanda/Send-data-to-AWS-by-the-MQTT-protocol-using-RIOT-OS/README.md

     mosquitto -c aws-config.conf
     ```

-2. Open a sencond terminal for AWS, here we will subscribe with AWS public IP as well as port
+2. Open a sencond terminal for AWS, here we will subscribe with AWS public IP as well as the port number.

     ```
     mosquitto_sub -h AWS_Public_IP -p PORT -t test/riot